 Definition of Deferred Tax Liabilities

-Deferred tax liability is the amount of tax liability accrued during the current year but will be paid in subsequent years, which arises due to difference in between books profit and taxable profits of an entity occurring due to the timing difference in accounting treatment of any transaction and as prescribed in taxation laws or if an entity recovers the carrying amount of any asset/ liability or it has any unused tax losses/ credits.
+Deferred tax liability is the tax liability accrued during the current year.
+Still, it will be paid in subsequent years, which arises due to the difference between books profit and taxable profits of an entity occurring due to the timing difference in accounting treatment of any transaction and as prescribed in taxation laws or if an entity recovers the carrying amount of any asset/ liability or it has any unused tax losses/ credits.

 Explanation

 Deferred tax liability (DTL) is the temporary difference between the actual profit and the booked profits (profits determined as per GAAP and as per income tax laws).
-There are certain P&L items that create this difference which may be either permanent difference or timing difference.
+Certain P&L items create this difference, which may be either permanent or timing.
 The permanent difference does not lead to the creation of DTL.
-While timing difference leads to the creation of difference of accrual of tax and its payment.
-In simple terms, it can be stated that the current income tax paid is lower than the income tax expense charged in books of accounts which leads to the creation of DTL.
-Being a liability in nature, it is certain that the company has an obligation for payment in future.
-Therefore, DTL is the amount of income tax payable in the future due to temporary differences that can be reversed in a subsequent period of time.
+While timing difference leads to the creation of difference of the accrual of tax and its payment.
+In simple terms, it can be stated that the current income tax paid is lower than the income tax expense charged in books of accounts, leading to the creation of DTL.
+Being a liability in nature, it is certain that the company has an obligation for payment in the future.
+Therefore, DTL is the income tax payable in the future due to temporary differences that can be reversed in a subsequent period.

 How Does It Work?

-Certain expenses and incomes recognized in the company’s books of account will be having different taxation treatment.
-While some income may be charged during the current year while some may be charged in future.
-Also, there are certain expenses (Depreciation being most common) where exist different charging mechanism.
-If any income is stated in books on which tax will be charged in future, or any expense is charged higher in determining taxable profits, it will lead to the creation of DTL or reduction of Deferred Tax Assets(DTA).
+Certain expenses and incomes recognized in the company’s books of account will have different taxation treatments.
+At the same time, some income may be charged during the current year, while some may be charged in the future.
+Also, there are certain expenses (Depreciation being the most common) where exist different charging mechanisms.
+If any income is stated in books on which tax will be charged in the future, or any expense is charged higher in determining taxable profits, it will lead to the creation of DTL or reduction of Deferred Tax Assets(DTA).

 During next year, this DTL will be charged (reversed) in the company’s books when relevant income/ expense gets recognized in income tax laws as income/ expense.